Ulcers in the mouth start off as a sore and are common symptoms of sexually transmitted diseases like HIV, herpes, syphilis, HPV and gonorrhea.

-The herpes simplex virus is a virus that has a great affinity for the human body.
-There are two types of the virus: oral herpes simplex virus or HSV-1 and genital herpes simplex virus or HSV-2.
+Herpes simplex viruses are very contagious for humans.
+There are two types of the virus: oral herpes simplex (HSV-1) and genital herpes simplex (HSV-2).
 Both may cause ulcers of the mouth depending on the mode of sexual intercourse that took place.

 The virus is spread from one person to another through sexual intercourse even without the presence of sores.
-Apart from sexual intercourse, kissing, and sharing personal effects like toothbrushes with an infected person can give one the virus.
+Apart from sexual intercourse, kissing, and sharing personal effects like toothbrushes with an infected person can transmit the virus.

-Injuries to the mouth from the herpes simplex virus infection are located on the tissue of the hard palate and gum tissue surrounding the teeth.
-They appear as small blisters within 2 to 12 days of contracting herpes simplex virus.
-When they rupture, they join together and become larger sores.
+Injuries to the mouth from herpes simplex can be located on the lips, the tissue of the hard palate (the front of the mouth) and gum tissue surrounding the teeth.
+They appear as small blisters within 2 to 12 days of contracting the herpes simplex virus.
+The blisters can rupture and join together becoming larger sores.

-Syphilis has been termed a mimicker of other diseases.
-When infected newly, sores that appear on the mouth as a result of a syphilitic infection are found commonly on the lips.
+Syphilis mimics the symptoms of other diseases.
+In almost all new oral syphilis cases, sores that appear on the mouth are found on the lips.
 They are called chancres.
 Chancres show up within 1 to 3 weeks of contracting syphilis.
-A chancre, unlike the herpetic sore, doesn’t cluster with others; it appears singly on the lips of both males and females.
+A chancre doesn’t cluster with others, like herpes would present itself; it appears singly on the lips of both males and females.

 Syphilitic ulcers can get complicated and may affect other areas of the mouth apart from the lips.
 The complication is common with untreated syphilis that has evolved into the secondary and tertiary stages.